Enjoying our puzzle hints?

 DUKE

-Why it's tricky: can also refer to a university or a boxing term
+Why it's tricky: can also refer to a punch or a university

 GRAM